Skip to content

 Please reference CDK usage doc for detail.

-Deploy the stack using the following command.
+Setup the AWS_REGION environment variable and deploy the stack using the following command.
 This command will take roughly 20 minutes to complete.

 cdk deploy